Are you looking for the best secured credit card to rebuild your credit in Canada? You’re in the right place.

 Finally, Simplii Financial Cashback Visa Card could be your best unsecured credit card for rebuilding credit in Canada.

 This is a no-fee cashback credit card with a 19.99% purchase interest.
-It offers a competitive promotional cashback of 10% for your first four months of card holding.
-All you need is to make eligible purchases of $500 to qualify for the offer.
+It offers a competitive promotional of $150 for your first four months of card holding.
+It also offers 4% cash back on up to $5k purchases with the card.

 What I also like about this card is that it offers free ATM access, travel medical insurance, Purchase Security and Extended Protection.